openhab/openhab-docs/configuration/rules-dsl.md

 - `MyColorItem.sendCommand(new HSBType(new DecimalType(123), new PercentType(45), new PercentType(67)))`

 An alternative way to command or update the state of an item is through the use of specially formatted strings.
-The section in the [item documentation on formatting](http://docs.openhab.org/concepts/items.html#state-and-command-type-formatting) details the requirements for the formatting.
+The section in the [item documentation on formatting]({{base}}/concepts/items.html#state-and-command-type-formatting) details the requirements for the formatting.
 Methods used to update or command items can use as their argument either the appropriate object or an appropriately formatted string.

+{: #retrieving-item-states}
 ### Retrieving Item States

 Even though many Items accept commands and updates of various different types, each stores its state internally using only one type.
 For example, even though a Color Item will accept OnOffType, IncreaseDecreaseType, PercentType, and HSBType, but will only return an HSBType.
-For a complete and up-to-date list of what item types are currently allowed in OpenHAB and the command types each item can accept see the section on [items in the openHAB documentation](http://docs.openhab.org/concepts/items.html).
+For a complete and up-to-date list of what item types are currently allowed in OpenHAB and the command types each item can accept see the section on [items in the openHAB documentation]({{base}}/concepts/items.html).

 Groups can be declared with any Item type and the internal state of the Group will match that type.
 For example, Group:Switch will return an OnOffType for its state.